molusca/molusca/README.md

 🛠 AngularJS | JavaScript | TypeScript | Ionic | NodeJS

-🤓 Currently working on the FullStack development of Web and Hybrid apps
+🤓 Currently working with FullStack development of Web and Hybrid apps